If you would like to promote your society event on the Students' Association's What's On page, fill in this form

 Class Prices and Membership

-- Society membership is £5 for currently matriculated students and for non-students and can be purchased through the EUSA website.
+- Drop in Class prices: £5 for society members and for non-members.
+Society membership is £5 for currently matriculated students and for non-students and can be purchased through the EUSA website.
 Danns-Ed Standard Membership will allow you to purchase a package of 5 classes for £20 or 10 classes for £40.
 Classe Cards can be purchased from the teacher.

 - Membership will enable you to join Danns-Ed dance company, varoius workshops, discussions and special events during the year.

 Classes will be run firstly by Oliver James Anwyl until the 21st of March then Tamsyn Russell till the end of the semester.